-- On the side of the case is the power socket in USB-C format.
-The power supply must be 5 Volts, available via a simple USB connection or an external battery.
+- On the side of the case is the USB-C power socket.
+The power supply must be 5 Volts / 5A (or 3A for V1 of the box), available via a simple USB connection or an external battery.
+If your power supply is not powerful enough, the box will be unstable and may restart during a session, or even not start at all.

-- On the opposite side a small square opening allows you to adjust the brightness of the screen.
-By inserting a small rod (preferably non-metallic) and by successive presses, you can vary the intensity of the screen.

-- Finally, a network socket (RJ45) is also accessible on the side of the case.
+- The 'Lum' square opening allows you to adjust the brightness of the screen.
+By inserting a small rod (preferably non-metallic) and by successive presses, you can vary the intensity of the screen. - A RJ12 socket for ST4 autoguiding, since Astrowl box V2 - And at least, a network socket (RJ45) is also accessible on the side of the case.
 This socket currently has no function.